 How We Run our Site

 Summary: We use simple, fast-loading pages and minimal graphics to speed downloads.
 Our site serves up helmet info to nearly a million visitors each year.
+We are secured by Comodo and all connections are encrypted.

 Web DesignThis is an information site.
 Our primary goal here is accessibility for those with any browser or connection speed.
 We optimize our page design for that.
 We do not use graphical pages, Java and the enhanced html functions on our site unless we can confirm that the design will not be slower and will still look reasonable on a variety of browsers.
 We browse other sites with scripts, Java, Flash and Active-X turned off for malware protection, and assume our viewers may as well.
 Some even have graphics turned off for quicker downloads when they use slow connections.
-And some browse from limited platforms like cell phones.
+And some browse from alternative platforms like cell phones.

 In short, we refuse to write off anybody who wants helmet info!